spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/architecture.md

 ---

 Nutanix is a private data center-based cloud that can be registered to Palette using Palette's generic framework built upon the open-source Cluster API (CAPI) initiative.
-For more information about the CAPI, review  [Cluster API (CAPI) framework](#generic-framework-for-capi-clouds).
+For more information about CAPI, review [CAPI Framework](#generic-framework-for-capi-clouds).
 Nutanix offers a hyper-converged infrastructure (HCI) that combines storage, compute, and networking into a single integrated system.

 Below are key architectural highlights of Nutanix clusters provisioned through Palette.